alisw/AliPhysics/PWGLF/FORWARD/analysis2/sim/README.md

           sub-sub-type
     	* `_flat` for flat multiplicity probability from 0 to 200
 	* `jets` Jets in central barrel
 * `hijing` Hijing Min.Bias.
-Optional sub-types.
-For pPb and Pbp a cocktail with slow neutrons is made
+For pPb and Pbp a cocktail with slow neutrons is made.
+Optional sub-types:
     * `2000` No quenching and hard pT cut at 2.3GeV.
-Possible sub-sub-types are
+Possible sub-sub-types are:
 	    * `hf` Random heavy flavour signal added (see for pythia above).
 * `ampt` AMPT min bias.
-Possible sub types are
+Possible sub types are:
     * `hf` Random heavy flavour signal added (see for pythia above).
 * `dpmjet`
 * `phojet` Same as `dpmjet`
 * `hydjet`

 More generators can easily be added.
+The idea is to have a standard `EGConfig.C` which can be expanded upon, but if a user has very special requirements it is possible to provide ones own `EGConfig.C` script.

 ## JDL Parameters